elastic/examples/Security_Analytics/auditd_analysis/README.md

 #### 2. Ingest data into Elasticsearch using Logstash

 * Execute the following command to load sample logs into Elasticsearch in a separate terminal.
-[Note: It takes a few minutes to ingest the entire file (TODO documents) into Elasticsearch]
+[Note: It takes a few seconds to ingest the entire file (10925 documents) into Elasticsearch]

 ```shell
 cat auditd.cef | nc localhost 5000